GEOS-DEV/geosPythonPackages/docs/geos_pv_docs/PVGeosDeckReader.rst

 PVGeosDeckReader
 ================

-The geos-xml-tools package provides a Paraview plugin for loading and visualizing GEOS XML input files directly in Paraview.

 Overview
 --------
-- The main plugin, `PVGeosDeckReader`, is a Python-based Paraview reader that allows users to open GEOS XML files and create mesh objects for visualization and analysis.
+- `PVGeosDeckReader` is a Python-based Paraview reader that allows users to open GEOS XML files and create mesh objects for visualization and analysis.
-- The plugin is implemented in `deckReader.py` and registered as `PythonGeosDeckReader` in Paraview.
+- The plugin is implemented in `PVGeosDeckReader.py` and registered as `PythonGeosDeckReader` in Paraview.
 - It outputs a `vtkPartitionedDataSetCollection` representing the mesh and associated regions as defined in the XML file.

 Key Features